Rodney Bickerstaffe: Post-retirement

 He retired from UNISON in 2001 and succeeded Jack Jones as president of the National Pensioners Convention in April 2001.
 The organisation champions the rights and voice of Britain's millions of pensioners and campaigns for better pensions and healthcare.
 Bickerstaffe stood down in 2005 to focus on his international commitments and was succeeded by Frank Cooper.
 He chaired the Global Network which works with organisations in Asia, Africa and Latin America and was President of War on Want.
 He also chaired the Ken Gill Memorial Fund, a non-charitable trust established to commemorate his late friend, the British trade unionist and internationalist Ken Gill.
 In 2007, he refused a peerage.

 He was involved in fighting discrimination of all kinds and was a patron of the Dalit Solidarity Network, an organisation in London (UK) for opposition to the oppression of India's caste system.

 Honours

 Bickerstaffe had honorary doctorates from Keele University, the University of Hertfordshire and Sheffield Hallam University as well as the Freedom of the Borough from Doncaster metropolitan borough.

 Personal life

 On 18 May 1968, Bickerstaffe married Anne Margaret Hollis.
 The marriage was dissolved soon after, and on 14 July 1973 Bickerstaffe married Patricia Ann Colpus; they had four children.

-Death

-Rodney Bickerstaffe died of oesophageal cancer on 3 October 2017, at the Marie Curie Hospice in Camden, London aged 72.
+Bickerstaffe died of oesophageal cancer on 3 October 2017, at the Marie Curie Hospice in Camden, London aged 72.